 If your kitten is sneezing intermittently and there are no other symptoms, you can start by cleaning up your kitten's environment.
 There are a few easy changes you can make:

-- Stop using air fresheners and disinfectants to see if that makes a difference.
+- Stop using air fresheners, scented laundry detergents, perfumes and smoking inside to see if that makes a difference.

 - Be careful with any disinfectants you do use, particularly if the cat walks on the surface you spray and then licks its paw pads.
 Many disinfectants contain chemicals that can be harmful to cats.
 About 3/4 cup of plain bleach mixed with a gallon of water makes a safe disinfectant for cleaning a litter box and works well for other surfaces too, such as kitchen counters and sinks.
 It leaves a nice, clean scent, so you shouldn't need additional air fresheners.